 An experienced design engineer will compare alloy properties, filter through tradeoffs and arrive at the best heating element alloy and material dimensions for the job.
 He will then work with production to manipulate the material into a shape and orientation that produces the best outcome for your application.
 A good custom heater shop is going to understand how wire and ribbon alloy producers stack up.
 They have their eye on the market, good vendor relationships and favorably negotiated material prices.

 Silicone rubber heaters contain one or more heating elements sandwiched within two pieces of vulcanized silicone rubber.
 The rubber is electrically insulating yet thermally conductive.
-The elements within are thin film alloys that have been etched.
+The elements within are thin foil alloys that have been etched.
 They can also be made with wire though this is increasingly less common.
-Silicone rubber heaters are durable and versatile products offering up to 30 watts per square inch with temperatures up to 250°C. They can be cut into any shape.
+Silicone rubber heaters are durable and versatile products offering up to 30 watts per square inch with temperatures up to 220°C (428°F) per UL requirements.
+They can be designed to be cut into any shape.
 Their ability to flex makes them suitable for many applications with curved and oddshaped surfaces.
 You can learn more about manufacturing silicone rubber heaters in our Engineer Talk whitepaper.

-Polyimide heaters aka.
-Kapton are similar to silicone rubber heaters in that they contain thin etched foil heating elements.
-While their max temperature limit is a bit lower than silicone rubber they have the ability to dial in very precise temperatures and can do so rapidly.
+Also called Kapton, polyimide heaters are similar to silicone rubber heaters in that they are thin flat etched heating elements.
+They are lighter in weight than silicone and bend more easily.
+Notable is the very good tensile strength of the substrait (polyimide) material.
+While their max temperature limit tends to be a bit lower than silicone rubber they have the ability to dial in very precise temperatures and can do so rapidly.
 Their ultra-thin profile is appealing for applications in electronics, optics, laboratory, medical, aerospace and anywhere things need to be very small and lightweight.

 PTC Heaters (Positive Temperature Coefficient Heaters) contain trace amounts of electrically conductive material such as carbon black mixed with an electrically insulating yet thermally conductive material such as silicone rubber.
 Two leads buried within this material do not physically touch.
 The ratio of electrically conductive vs electrically insulating material is carefully controlled during manufacturing.
 The most notable property of PTC heating elements is that they increase in electrical resistance as they get hotter.
 Engineers make good use of this property by designing PTC heaters to cap-out at a specific temperature and thus become self limiting.